7 Steps To Heal From Repressed Anger

 Step 1: What happened.

-Step 2: Who did it.
+Step 2: Who was involved

 Step 3: Unleash your opinions.
+To yourself.

 Step 4.
 What did it cost you.

-Step 5: Punch the pillow.
+Step 5: Release the energy.

 Step 6: Self care time.